Sir-Alexio/InnoGotchi-game-backend/README.md

     }
 ```

-What's more I have Service layer for bisness logic of application.
+What's more I have Service layer for business logic of application.
 Here you can find some method for working with repository:
 ```csharp
 public async Task<Farm> GetFarm(string email)
         {